 - Update WiFi Driver

-Before we go ahead, there is one thing you should get sure.
+Before we go ahead, there is one thing you should get sure of.
 There is no issue with your ISP.
 If that’s the case, and your WiFi adapter is working fine, then there is nothing much you can do.
 The best way to find is by connecting the internet with another device.

 1] Turn on WiFi Adapter

 It is always a good idea to start with the basics.
 Just like we asked for an Ethernet adapter, it is essential to check if WiFi is turned on or not disabled.
 Sadly, the Windows connectivity icon doesn’t send a clear message, and hence you need to do some manual digging.

-Click on the WiFi icon in the system tray, and make sure its not grey or dark shaded.
+Click on the WiFi icon in the system tray, and make sure it’s not grey or dark shaded.
 If that’s the case, then the adapter is turned off.
-If that’s the case, then you should also see a drop-down option which says ” Turn WiFi back on—Manually/In 1hr/4hrs/in 1day.
+If that’s the case, then you should also see a drop-down option that says Turn WiFi back on—Manually/In 1hr/4hrs/in 1day.
 Click on the WiFi icon to turn it on.
 The color should now match the accent color of the system.
 Lastly, click on the network you plan to connect, enter the password, to complete.

 2] WiFi is missing from the Action Center